carpentries-lab/metagenomics-analysis/_episodes/10-Diversity-tackled-with-R.md

 ~~~
 {: .bash}

-If we inspect our folder, we will see that the "cuatroc.biom" file has been created, this is
+If we inspect our folder, we will see that the `cuatroc.biom` file has been created, this is
 a biom object which contains both, the abundances of each OTU and the identificator of each OTU.
-With this result, we are ready to return to RStudio's console and beggin to mannipulate or
+With this result, we are ready to return to RStudio's console and beggin to manipulate our
 taxonomic-data.

 #  Manipulating lineage and rank tables with phyloseq